-Getting crystal clear on what you will tolerate and what is unacceptable on social media might save you from a situation similar to Kenneth Cole when a tweet went out attempting to use the Syrian conflict to sell shoes.
+Getting crystal clear on what you will tolerate and unacceptable on social media might save you from a situation similar to Kenneth Cole when a tweet attempted to use the Syrian conflict to sell shoes.

 “Boots on the ground” or not, let’s not forget about sandals, pumps and loafers. #Footwear

 Yikes!
 Did someone actually approve that tweet?